Blogs/Marketing

 This metric represents the likelihood that users will click your ad when Google shows it.
 Google estimates this metric using historical data and compares how your ad performs against others targeting similar keywords.

-A higher CTR indicates that your ad is compelling and relevant to users.
+A higher CTR signals strong relevance and directly improves your quality score Google Ads performance.
 To improve CTR, focus on writing clear, engaging ad copy, using strong calls-to-action (CTAs), and including targeted keywords in your headlines.
 You can also take inspiration from how small language models handle relevance and efficiency when applied at scale.

 Download Your Free Guide Now: A concise, benefit-driven phrase that tells users exactly what they’ll get and prompts immediate action.